Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Two-component gases

 In the so-called Thomas-Fermi limit where the interaction energy dominates, the kinetic energy of the mixture can be neglected \citep{pitaevskii2016bose,kevrekidis2007emergent}.
-The condition for phase-separation then only depends on the relative interaction strengths between the atoms and in homogeneous systems the separation transition happens when $g_{AB}>\sqrt{g_Ag_B}$~\citep{ho1996binary,ao1998binary,pu1998properties,timmermans1998phase}.
+The condition for phase-separation, which in general holds for 3D dilute Bose gases, depends only on the relative interaction strengths between the atoms and in homogeneous systems the separation transition takes place at $g_{AB}>\sqrt{g_Ag_B}$~\citep{ho1996binary,ao1998binary,pu1998properties,timmermans1998phase}, see also Fig.~\ref{fig:miscible_transition}.
 For condensates in inhomogeneous potentials usually regions exist where the kinetic energy of the atoms cannot be neglected and, as a consequence parameters such as the trap frequency, atom number and mass ratio can noticeably impact the miscible-immiscible phase boundary~\citep{wen2020effects,tanatar2000strongly,lee2016phase,gutierrez2021miscibility,pyzh2020phase}.
 As an example, for mass-imbalanced mixtures the degree of spatial localization of each component is naturally affected by the unavoidable change of the related confinement length scale~\citep{pflanzer2009material,pflanzer2010interspecies,cikojevic2018harmonically}, see also \citep{pkecak2019intercomponent,Pecak2016,cui2013phase,Harshman2017, Volosniev2017MassImbalance} for related effects in 1D fermionic mixtures.
 In the presence of a harmonic trap, the heavier component is usually stronger localised and has a ground state density that has a Gaussian distribution of width $\sqrt{\mathcal{\kappa}/2}$, where $\mathcal{\kappa}$ is the mass ratio.
 It approaches a $\delta$-like shape for $\mathcal{\kappa}\to 0$.
 It is also noteworthy that keeping the interspecies repulsion fixed and increasing solely the mass ratio, one can also achieve a transition from a miscible to an immiscible phase.
 This transition behavior can be seen on the one-body density level and it is accompanied by a minimum in the two-body interspecies correlation function, implying the formation of anti-ferromagnetic order~\citep{garcia2014quantum,garcia2013quantum}.
 Moreover, for strongly mass-imbalanced harmonically trapped few-boson mixtures and in the limit of large intercomponent repulsions it has been shown in~\citep{pflanzer2009material,pflanzer2010interspecies} that the heavier component acts as an effective ``material barrier'' for the lighter species, inducing an effective attraction between the atoms of the latter that increases with decreasing mass ratio.
 This behavior can be explained by constructing an effective Bose-Hubbard model for the light atoms which contains a renormalized hopping and on-site interaction parameters.